 Every year approximately 20 million kilos of snow and 350 000 kilos of crystal clear natural ice will be used to build this true winter wonderland in Kittilä.
 Besides the chapel and the Ice Bar, SnowVillage features Snow Hotel, Ice Restaurant, a slide and an extensive network of corridors full of breathtakingly beautiful art made of snow and ice.

-After visiting the spectacular SnowVillage, you can spend the rest of your holiday at a private cottage in Kittilä area.
+After visiting the spectacular SnowVillage, you can spend the rest of your holiday at a private cottage in Kittilä area or in Levi.

 Sauna Made of Ice?
 I’m Not Kidding!

 Oh Finland, the promised land of hot, steaming saunas.
 Besides regular saunas, in Finland you can experience a traditional smoke sauna, sail on a sauna boat, or you can even find a bus with sauna.
 But the most unique sauna experience—that is quite an extreme experience even for a Finn—is ice sauna.